 8. Clean your floors

-Of course, the final step in any kitchen cleaning routine is to take out the trash.
-Your trash bags should now be full of any leftover food scraps, empty bottles or packages, and any other rubbish that you've thrown away over the process of cleaning your kitchen.
+Of course, the final step in any step-by-step guide to cleaning a kitchen is to take out the trash.
+Your trash bags should now be full of any leftover food scraps, empty bottles or packages, and any other rubbish that you've thrown away during the process of cleaning your kitchen.

-To finish up the process of cleaning your kitchen, take the trash bags outside to your bins, and give your kitchen garbage can a quick clean over with some disinfectant, wiping out any bits of food that may have fallen in.
+Take the trash bags outside and give your kitchen garbage can a quick clean over with some disinfectant, wiping out any bits of food that may have fallen in.
 Then, replace the bag, and you're good to go.

 How often should we clean our kitchen?

-- Surfaces: According to Lynsey, "Kitchen surfaces, hobs and sinks should be cleaned daily using a disinfectant type product.
-Kitchen floors need a daily vacuum paying particular attention to around tables and bar stools."
+- Surfaces—according to Crombie, "Kitchen surfaces, hobs, and sinks should be cleaned daily using a disinfectant type product.
+Kitchen floors need a daily vacuum paying particular attention to around tables and barstools."
 So in your kitchen cleaning routine, make sure to prioritize this task.

-- Floors, kitchen cupboards: A clean "where floors are either mopped or steamed, the kitchen cupboard doors are wiped down, and the where kitchen bin needs a good disinfect" should happen once a week ideally.
+- Floors, kitchen cupboards—a clean "where floors are either mopped or steamed, the kitchen cupboard doors are wiped down, and the where kitchen bin needs a good disinfect" should happen once a week ideally, according to Crombie.

 What are the dirtiest spots in our kitchen?